Romemu Brooklyn Community and Classes

 This online series will take place weekly on Wednesdays at 8:00pm through Zoom.

-*If you would like to attend this series but need Ezrah (financial assistance), please contact Sela, Romemu Brooklyn’s Community Director.
+*If you would like to attend this series but need Ezrah (financial assistance), or if you want to partially participate in this series, please contact Sela, Romemu Brooklyn’s Community Director.

 Rabbi Juliet has been associated with Romemu since 2011 when she walked into the Manhattan sanctuary one fateful day.
 Having identified as an atheist most of her life, she found spiritual connection through Judaism by surprise that day.
 She was almost 50 years old, and could barely read Hebrew, but her passion quickly grew.
 After a lifetime of practicality, she was inspired to make the very impractical decision to become a rabbi.